dgraph-io/dgraph-docs/content/deploy/cli-command-ref.md

 The following table maps Dgraph CLI flags from release v20.11 and earlier that have been replaced by superflags (and their options) in release v21.03.
-Any flags not shown here are unchanged from release v21.03.
+Any flags not shown here are unchanged in release v21.03.

 | Old flag | Old type | New superflag and options | New type | Applies to | Notes |
 |---------:|:---------|---------:|:---------|:----:|:----:|